zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-number-field.md

 # Number Field

-Number fields are used to store non-vector numerical data in Milvus.
+Number fields are used to store non-vector numerical data in Zilliz Cloud clusters.
 These fields are typically employed to describe additional information related to vector data, such as age, price, etc. By using this data, you can better describe vectors and improve the efficiency of data filtering and conditional queries.

 Number fields are particularly useful in many scenarios.
 For example, in e-commerce recommendations, a price field can be used for filtering; in user profile analysis, age ranges can help refine the results.
 Combined with vector data, number fields can help the system provide similarity searches while meeting personalized user needs more precisely.

 ## Supported number field types{#supported-number-field-types}

-Milvus supports various number field types to meet different data storage and query needs:
+Zilliz Cloud supports various number field types to meet different data storage and query needs:

 <table>
    <tr>